 If you're thinking about moving to and living in Mexico, one of the first things you'll need to know is how much it will cost to live in Mexico.
-Understanding the cost of living in another country is essential to planning your move.
+Understanding the cost of living in another country is essential for planning your move.
 So much depends on your needs, your lifestyle, and whether you buy or rent your home.
 Even though it's cheaper to live in Mexico than other areas of North America, some people still spend as much or more than they do back in the U.S. or Europe.
 Mexico is a large country.
 Where you live in Mexico will impact the cost as well.
 There are big cities, rural areas, popular beach towns, and lots of tourist destinations.
 Research a particular area you are interested in before making a decision about the whole country.

 Purchasing Power for the Peso

 Regardless of how much you need to live well in Mexico, you'll likely get more for your money than in other areas of the world.
 It isn't surprising when one considers that the median household income in Mexico is not much more than a tenth of that in the US.
 In general, just about everything required for your daily living needs costs more in the U.S., Australia, or Europe.
 Luxury items like brand name products, designer label jeans, and other high-end clothing items or other imported goods are an exception.

 Groceries and Food